5T33Z0/OC-Little-Translated/03_USB_Fixes/ACPI_Mapping_USB_Ports/GUPC_Method/README.md

 # Mapping USB ports via ACPI without a replacement Table

 ## About
 In the previous chapter we replaced the original USB port mapping table by our own to enable and disable ports for macOS only.
-This approach requires to drop and replace the orginal table and takes a lot of effort.
+This approach requires to drop and replace the ordinal table and takes a lot of effort.

 But there's a simpler method to achieve the same: instead of rewriting the whole USB port mapping table, we just use a binary rename to reroute calls to the `UPC` method to `XUPC` and add an SSDT to only modify the 2 relevant packets of the `UPC` for each port which are then handed over to the `GUPC` method inside the Root Hub to enable/disable a port and the type of connection it has.